 Rabbits can see a limited range of colors, similar to someone who is color blind.
 They can differ between blue and green, but struggle with red colors.

 Do rabbits like to be in the dark?

 Yes and No. Rabbits live in an underground tunnels, known as burrows, and these will be totally dark.
 Being home they will feel safe in this environment.

 However, wild rabbits will be on high alert when their leave burrows in full darkness, so whilst a rabbit may be relaxed in the pitch black of their borrow, its safe to say they are scared of the dark when out in the open, which is why they try to avoid it and only venture out with the light is dim.

 Should I turn the light off for my rabbit at night?

 We have never left a nightlight on for our bunnies, we have just let them sleep!
-But, it’s really up to you, and depends on how active your rabbit is at night.
+But, it’s really up to you and depends on how active your rabbit is at night.

 If you hear them snuffling around in their enclosures at night you might want to leave a night light on for them to make them feel a little more secure, they are our pets after all.

 A rabbit bred as a domesticated pet may also be used to dim lights throughout the night.
-Just experiment, see how you and your rabbit feel.
+Just experiment, and see how you and your rabbit feel.